Combined Bachelor's/Master's Programs

 - Access to campus employment opportunities

-Incoming first-year students may declare this academic pathway for a number of programs.
-Students should select their desired combined program on the Common Application for admission to their undergraduate degree and conditional admission for their graduate degree.
-Students are expected to maintain a 3.30 GPA to begin this sequence in their senior year.
-Programs with this direct-entry option include:
+Incoming first-year students may declare the five-year or accelerated pathway for several programs.
+You should select your desired program on the Common Application for admission to your undergraduate degree and conditional admission for your graduate degree.
+You are expected to maintain a 3.30 GPA to begin this sequence in your senior year.

 - History or political science (B.A.) and international relations (M.A.)

-- Psychology (B.A.) and applied behavior analysis (M.A.)
+- Psychology (B.A.) and behavior analysis (M.S.)

 - Psychology (B.A.) or social work (B.S.) and clinical counseling (M.A.)